Learn about volunteer opportunities to conduct field work in Russian Altai.

-The Snow leopard is considered endangered across its entire range in Central Asia, including in Russia.
-As of 2014, fewer than 100 snow leopards remain in Russia, mostly in the Altai-Sayan Ecoregion.
+The Snow leopard is endangered across its entire range in Central Asia, including in Russia.
+Snow leopard conservation and science are important tools in saving the species.

 The COVID-19 pandemic is a challenging and uncertain time for humans around the globe.
 We are seeing the ripples of tremendous and complex impacts and changes in our homes, our communities, and around the world.
 The same is true in the conservation world.